Tabletop photography is a specific way of product photography whereby the focus is on a small object, usually against a controlled environment.

 Try Micro Shots for the Details

 Use macro photography to show the details of the product or intricate designs.
-Macro photography is a technique where one can take images at a very close distance that will reveal the fine textures and patterns of the subject.
+A small product photography setup is a technique where one can take images at a very close distance that will reveal the fine textures and patterns of the subject.

 UK Clipping Path is an organization dedicated to providing product photo editing services at the lowest cost possible.
 The photo editing services aim to save you time, energy, and money without compromising the best quality images.